jayachanders/dat500-assignment4/README.md

 EOL
 ```

+4.7 Make sure, you have completed all the above mentioned steps on all node [namenode and datanodes].
+Then,

+Format the HDFS: this needs to be done only once, while setting HDFS for the first time.
+Once the HDFS is setup, don't run this command.
+It will delete data in HDFS.
 # Only on namenode
 Format the HDFS, this needs to be done only in the first step.
 Once the HDFS is setup, don't run this command.
 It will delete data in HDFS.
 ```
 hdfs namenode -format
 ```

+4.8 Start dfs and yarn
 # Only on namenode
 Start dfs and yarn
 ```